4. Getting DAE Tools¶

 Compile the

-project since all files there are header files/templates)
+pyDealIIproject (no compile needed forFE_DealIIproject since all files there are header files/templates)

-4.4.2.1.
+4.4.3.
 Microsoft VC++¶

 First, download and install (a) Visual Studio Community Edition

-or (b) Visual Studio
+or (b) Visual Studio and VC++ Build Tools.

-Start the native x64 Developer Command Prompt
+Start the native x64 Developer Command Prompt.

-Install software that provides bash
+Install software that provides bash environment.

 Git for Windows has been successfully tested.